January 9, 2023

 Poppins boasts that you can save an hour of work every day, which is quite impressive from a free Slack app.

-Managing teams with employees spread out all over the world is a common challenge for remote businesses.
+Project management, or just general organization, with employees spread out all over the world is a common challenge for remote businesses.
 Team TimeZone is designed to make that a little bit easier.

 This app gives you multiple views to easily tell what time it is for every employee in their respective time zone.
 You’re given various views to work with, such as a timeline view, or a view by individual time zones.